-- 12.1 Basic rule for foretriangle: Only sails and rig combinations which the boat is designed to carry upwind may be flown off the wind.
+- Basic rule for foretriangle: Only sails and rig combinations which the boat is designed to carry upwind may be flown off the wind.
 Off-wind sails are not permitted. - 12.1.1 Jibs must be attached to the headstay for their entire length of luff when hoisted. - 12.1.2 Staysails may not be flown with a headsail UNLESS the boat is rated as a cutter.
 Double headsails are only permitted if they are the designed rig for the boat. - 12.1.3 Bloopers do not qualify as legal JAM sails. - 12.1.4 Whisker poles may be used to extend the jib clew when sailing downwind.
 However they must be no longer than the PHRF spinnaker pole (J) dimension and if extendible must have the PHRF measured length clearly marked.
 A PHRF spinnaker pole may be used but must be no longer than the J dimension.
 Any strut used must be physically attached to the mast in use in conformance with the US Sailing Association Racing Rules Provisions.

 12.2 NON-SPINNAKER HANDICAPS (NSH) - Alternate handicaps adjusted for the ratio between foretriangle and mainsail areas will be available for use in non-spinnaker (JAM) races.
 These adjusted handicaps are not designed for mixed fleet racing between boats with and without spinnakers.
-Based on work reported from PHRF of Narragansett Bay the local adjustment procedure derived from the rig measurements is defined by:
+Local adjustment procedure derived from the rig measurements is defined by: